 DID YOU KNOW?

-Books in California school libraries incur an additional charge of $10.25 to catalog the book.
-On average, a hardcover book costs $20.00, and with the additional cataloging fees, a typical library book may cost around $30, which is prohibitive for many under-served schools.
-Click here to view a document on library book values.
+Books in California school libraries incur an additional charge of $2.50 to catalog and process the book.
+On average, a hardcover book costs $20.00, and with the additional cataloging fees, a typical library book may cost between $25 and $30, which is prohibitive for many under-served schools.

 When funds are available, most schools opt to purchase reference materials.
 This means there is limited access to pleasure reading material for children.
 Studies confirm that children, especially poor children, get a large percentage of books from the school library.
 Unfortunately, when confronted with a library lacking in pleasure reading material, students are less inclined to pick up a book.